-In November 2015, the Group completed the acquisition of Twin Rivers Technologies Enterprises De Transformation De Graines Oléagineuses Du Québec Inc. ("TRT").
-TRT owns the Becancour plant, which is the largest oilseed crushing and refining plant in Quebec with a capacity of 1.05 million tonnes per annum.
+In November 2015, the acquisition of Twin Rivers Technologies Enterprises De Transformation De Graines Oléagineuses Du Québec Inc. ("TRT") was completed.
+TRT owns the Becancour plant, which is the largest oilseed crushing and refining plant in Quebec with a capacity of approximately 1.0 million tonnes per annum.

-In January 2016, the Group increased its ownership interest in the Pacific Coast Canola ("PCC") crush plant to 50 per cent., which has a processing capacity of 363,000 tonnes per annum.
+In January 2016, the business increased its ownership interest in the Pacific Coast Canola crush plant to 50 per cent., which has a processing capacity of approximately 350,000 tonnes per annum.